How do you stay on top of all your hotel revenue management strategies?

 Your rooms are your inventory, so managing your rates is managing the inventory of your business.
 When your rates are too high, your rooms sit empty and don’t earn income for you.
 When your rates are too low, you forgo the additional income that you could have earned by charging a higher rate that guests would have paid.

 Be careful not to fall into the trap of being afraid to change your rates.
 Just as there are no rigid standards for setting rates, knowing when to change them isn’t an exact science either.
 A good way to determine when it’s time to raise or lower your rates is to repeat the research you did when you first set your rates.
 As your business develops, you should perform this analysis at least once a year:

 At a minimum, you should create a P&L (profit and loss) account for your business.
 Set the date range for the period that you want to analyze.
-Then compare your total revenues, total expenses, and net income (or loss) with what you had anticipated in your business plan.
+Then tally up all of your hotel revenue sources against your total expenses to produce the net income (or net loss).
 If you’re ahead of expectations, congratulations!

 If you’re behind, don’t worry.
 Analyze your occupancy rates in comparison to your projections by conducting your own analysis using your own records and ledgers.
 Looking at your occupancy by month enables you to quickly spot times of lower occupancy so that in the coming year, you can experiment by lowering your rates in anticipation of these periods.

 Your rates may be too high if your competition constantly seems busier than you are.
 The rate comparison tab in your Hotel Price Reporter dashboard can provide some more insights on this.
 Keep in mind though that lowering your rates isn’t your only option.
 You can also, try increasing your marketing efforts, adding more amenities, or relaxing your minimum-stay policies.

 When your rates are too low

 On the other hand, your rates may be too low.
 The following are clues if this is the case: